Mika Noronen

 Mika Noronen (born 17 June 1979) is a Finnish former professional ice hockey goaltender.
-He played 71 games n the National Hockey League (NHL) with the Buffalo Sabres and Vancouver Canucks between 2000 and 2006.
+He played 71 games in the National Hockey League (NHL) with the Buffalo Sabres and Vancouver Canucks between 2000 and 2006.
 The rest of his career, which lasted from 1997 to 2016, was mainly spent in Finland.
 Internationally Noronen played for the Finnish national team at the junior and senior level, including at the 2004 World Championships.

 Playing career

 Noronen was drafted by the Buffalo Sabres in the 1997 NHL Entry Draft 21st overall.
 In his native Finland, he played for Tappara and HPK in the SM-liiga.
 He also played for the Rochester Americans in the American Hockey League.

 While with the Rochester Americans, he gained some notoriety in a 2002 game against the Syracuse Crunch.
 A Crunch forward fired a slap shot past Noronen which hit the cross bar and bounced away.
 However, the goal judge signaled it was a goal.
 Play was stopped and the goal was counted.
 Noronen proceeded to spray the contents of his water bottle on the glass and wipe it away, pretending to clean the glass for the goal judge.